roslyncode/clubwebsite/workshops/2020-21/css/readme.md

 ### Step 1: Setting up Cloud9
-Before we begin coding, you must set up a Cloud9 account.
-This is a web based compiler where we will be writting all our code.
-Got to: https://hackclub.com/cloud9_setup.
+Before we begin coding, you must set up text editor.
+We recommend using atom, which you can download here: https://atom.io/

-Enter your email and create a new account.
-Now create a new workspace and name it `PersonalWebsite` and select `Don't set a team for this workspace`.
-Make sure `public` and the template `HTML5` are selected.

-Click the green `Create workspace` button at the bottom.

 ### Step 2: Setting up the HTML File

-Start by creating an HTML file.
-Rick click the `PersonalWebsite` folder on the left sidebar and select `New File`.
-Name the file `index.html`.
-Now double click on the file and it should open up.
+Start by creating a new file.
+Name it index.html.

 Create the backbone of HTML file by typing the following: